 A similar difficulty of loss of resolution of the solution and subjectivity of the choice of depleted basis points can be overcome in the same fashion as for HS: by employing the iterative conjugate gradient technique to solve the full data-by-data system of equations, taking advantage of the sparseness of the matrix relating data to model parameters.
 Again, comparisons between Whaler and Langel’s (1996) depleted basis magnetization model for Africa and surrounds and the equivalent part of the global conjugate gradient model of Whaler et al. (1996) are favorable.
 Whaler and Purucker (2005) have applied this technique to Martian orbiting satellite data, and compared the model to Langlais et al.’s (2004) ES dipole model.
 Mars no longer has an active dynamo so the magnetization direction is unknown.
 Langlais et al. (2004) developed an iterative technique that allowed them to solve for both the amplitude and direction of ES dipoles.
 Convergence was difficult to achieve, particularly as the dipole spacing was reduced, so their final model had a coarser spacing than the separation between the data points.
-Nonetheless, there was good agreement between their model and Purucker and Whaler’s (2005) model, which was also based on a slightly different data set.
+Nonetheless, there was good agreement between their model and Purucker and Whaler’s (2005) model, which was also derived from a slightly different data set.

+6.01.5.3.8 Spherical Cap Harmonic Analysis

 Spherical cap harmonic analysis (SCHA) (Haines, 1985), and the related translated origin spherical cap harmonic analysis (TOSCA) (de Santis, 1991), has been developed to model the field over small patches of the globe.
 As for global spherical harmonic analysis, the potential is expressed as a finite sum of spherical harmonics, but including harmonics of non-integer degree.
 Assuming the cap is centered on θ=0 and subtends an angle θ0 at the center of the Earth, the possible values of degree, nk, which is a function of order, m, are those for which θ0 is a zero of either or .
 SCHA maps harmonics on the sphere to the spherical cap, so their effective wavelength is reduced accordingly.
 Thus smaller scale features can be represented over the cap with fewer coefficients than are required for global SHA.
 TOSCA moves the origin from the center of the Earth towards the surface along a line joining the Earth’s center to the center of the cap.
 This adjusts the wavelength represented by a given harmonics to be smaller at the center of the cap than at the edge, an advantage if the data distribution is concentrated towards the center of the region.
 Korte and Holme (2003) present a method for regularizing SCHA, pointing out that, unlike SHA, the basis functions are not orthogonal.
 This means that it is not possible simultaneously to represent the potential for the vertical and horizontal field components exactly.
-Analytic continuation is prone to errors that increase with the upward or downward continuation distance, although Thebault et al. (2004) have re-posed SCHA as a boundary value problem within a cone extending above the reference surface, thereby allowing satellite data to be downward continued to the Earth’s surface.
+Analytic continuation is prone to errors that increase with the upward or downward continuation distance, although Thébault et al. (2004) have re-posed SCHA as a boundary value problem within a cone extending above the reference surface, thereby allowing satellite data to be downward continued to the Earth’s surface.

 6.01.5.4 Transformations